superctr/MDSDRV/README.md

 ## Special thanks
 - Sik: for making suggestions and giving inspiration for the Z80 driver.
 	Also for the SLZ algorithm used to compress the Z80 driver.
+- Yuzo Koshiro: For creating the MUCOM88 driver which was an inspiration to this project.